sinanuozdemir/sfdat22/labs/08_titanic.md

 **Tasks:**

 1. Read `titanic.csv` into a DataFrame.
+2. What is the null accuracy rate for predicting survival? (recall this means the probability of choosing the largest unique category, either survived or not)
+3. Can you think of some variables that are in the dataset that might contribute to predicting survival of the crash?
-2. Define Pclass and Parch as the features, and Survived as the response.
+4. Define Pclass and Parch as the features, and Survived as the response.
-3. Split the data into training and testing sets.
+5. Split the data into training and testing sets.
 (Hint: use the train test split modules from sklearn)
-4. Fit a logistic regression model and examine the coefficients to confirm that they make intuitive sense.
+6. Fit a logistic regression model and examine the coefficients to confirm that they make intuitive sense.
-5. Make predictions on the testing set and calculate the accuracy.
+7. Make predictions on the testing set and calculate the accuracy.
-7. Create a confusion matrix and document the model's sensitivity and specificity. (remember you should run metrics on your test classes!)
+8. Create a confusion matrix and document the model's sensitivity and specificity. (remember you should run metrics on your test classes!)
-8. **Bonus:** Add Age as a feature, and calculate the testing accuracy.
+9. Also include Age as a feature, and calculate the testing accuracy.
 There will be a small issue you'll have to deal with.
 What is it?
+How will you deal with it?
+10. Try to make up a new column (be creative!) that you think might be helpful.
+For example one student make a column called "is_married" which was a combination of SibSp and the name column and include this new column.
+11. In any of your models, were you able to beat the null accuracy rate?

 Always remember to fit your model on the training data and run metrics on the test set.